Company Logo - Home Link

 With 18 unique light installations such as the Winter Cathedral tunnel, Sea of Light, and Fire Garden.

-You must reserve tickets in advance which cost $39 for adults and $19 for children (3-12).
+You must reserve tickets in advance.
+Tickets are $45 for adults and $23 for children (3-12).
 Toddlers 2 and under are free.
-Purchase tickets here

 Prospect Park Christmas Tree

-From early December through January 2, 2024, you can find the beautiful 35-foot Christmas Tree in the middle of Brooklyn's majestic Grand Army Plaza.
+From early December through the first week of January, you can find the beautiful 35-foot Christmas Tree in the middle of Brooklyn's majestic Grand Army Plaza, near the entrance to Prospect Park.

 BRONX CHRISTMAS LIGHTS